otakupahp/sdk-license-manager-for-woocommerce/README.md

 # SDK for License Manager for WooCommerce
 A simple SDK to include in your plugins using the great [License Manager for WooCommerce](https://github.com/drazenbebic/license-manager-for-woocommerce) created by [Drazen Bebic](https://github.com/drazenbebic).

+You could find more info about the plugin in its [web page](https://www.licensemanager.at/).

 Pull requests to improve this SDK are greatly appreciated.

 ## Configuring Library